Voters go to polls in primaries to replace Ohio Gov. Kasich

-COLUMBUS, Ohio (AP) - Ohio's roller-coaster gubernatorial primary season will be decided Tuesday as Republicans and Democrats vote for their nominees to replace term-limited Republican Gov. John Kasich.
+COLUMBUS, Ohio (AP) - Ohio voters in both major parties are choosing nominees Tuesday to replace term-limited GOP Gov. John Kasich, capping a primary season in which mainstream candidates tried to fend off challenges from the Republican right and Democratic left.

-Republicans will choose between Ohio Attorney General Mike DeWine, a former U.S. senator, and Lt.
+Republicans are selecting between Ohio Attorney General Mike DeWine, who served two terms in the U.S. Senate, and Lt.
 Gov. Mary Taylor, a former state auditor who's spent the year distancing herself from Kasich's administration.

-Democratic candidates include Richard Cordray, who served as consumer watchdog under President Barack Obama; former U.S. Rep. Dennis Kucinich; state Sen. Joe Schiavoni; and former Ohio Supreme Court Justice Bill O'Neill.
+The leading Democratic candidates are Richard Cordray, a 59-year-old consumer watchdog under President Barack Obama, and Dennis Kucinich, a 71-year-old former congressman and two-time presidential candidate.
+Also running are state Sen. Joe Schiavoni and former Ohio Supreme Court Justice Bill O'Neill.

+"Cordray has more of a national footprint," she said, "and maybe has a better chance of taking on the Republican establishment."

-National Democrats view opportunity in the seat being vacated by Kasich.
-Once the crowded primary concludes, Republicans hope to hold onto the seat held by the two-term governor and 2016 presidential contender who's term-limited.
+National Democrats see an opportunity in the seat Kasich is vacating.
+Once the crowded primary concludes, Republicans hope to keep the seat held by the two-term governor and 2016 presidential contender.

 But the strikingly nasty Republican primary between DeWine and Taylor has buoyed Democrats' hopes of facing a damaged candidate for the open seat this fall.